 Applicants must be Canadian citizens or landed immigrants and affiliated with a Canadian university or not-for-profit health-related organization.

 The research will be conducted in Canada by Canadian researchers affiliated with Canadian universities or not-for-profit health-related organizations.

 Grant amount / Duration of Support

 Individual grants valued at $75,000 per year and per project will be awarded to researchers for a maximum of $150,000 which can be expended over 2 or 3 years.
 If a two year award is provided, the second year of funding is dependent on evidence of progress as described in the required progress report.
-Grant funding will begin on April 1, 2014.
+Grant funding will begin on April 1 of each year.

 Yearly grants will normally be disbursed in two payments in each year.